 The department of Exhibitions and Design oversees the Museum’s exhibition and display program.
 The MFA presents over 30 temporary special exhibitions per year, in a variety of gallery spaces.
 These projects vary in scale and production and are either organized by the MFA or is a participant in a touring exhibition.

 Graphic design, under the guidance of the designers, encompasses creating and producing all exhibition and gallery graphics including labels, text panels, audio guide labels, photo blow-ups, timelines, and other graphics.

-The Design Department is currently seeking an undergraduate or graduate level intern who can assist specifically with the graphic design component of exhibition design.
+For the Graphic Design Internship, the department is seeking an undergraduate student who can assist specifically with the graphics of exhibition and gallery design.
 Undergraduate or graduate students who major in graphic design and/or typography are strongly encouraged to apply.

 - Assist with the creation and production of various graphic labels, panels, displays for gallery and/or public place display

 - Assist the department with other administrative functions as necessary and directed

 - Enrolled in and returning to an undergraduate graphic design/arts or typography program

 - Demonstrated ability to thrive within a team environment while sometimes working independently